 Ancient Southeast Asians developed their own writing systems based on scripts from India and China.
-Today,
+Today, greetings, such as pressing the palms together and slightly bowing as is common in Thailand, are extremely important across Southeast Asia.

 Vietnamese, Malaysian, Indonesian, and Filipino, like English and most western European languages, use the Latin alphabet, while Burmese, Laotian, Thai, and Cambodian use writing systems derived from ancient Indian scripts.